• Skip to primary navigation

 Instructions

-• Use your hands to crumble the tofu block into the skillet.
+• Blot the tofu block dry with a clean kitchen towel.
+Then use your hands to crumble it into the skillet.
+(I like crumbling it in larger chunks, but a smaller crumble is fine too.)
 Scatter it evenly across the skillet.
 Then don't move it for about four minutes, so that it can get nice & brown.

-Then flip the tofu with a spatula, and let it sit for about 3 more minutes, so that it can brown more.
+• Use a spatula to flip the tofu, and let it sit for about 3 more minutes, so that it can brown more.

-• Add kale, water, cumin, ancho chili powder, granulated onion, paprika, and a pinch of salt to the pan.
-Combine with a spatula, moving it around the pan for even combining of the spices.
+• Add cumin, ancho chili powder, granulated onion, paprika, and a pinch of salt.
+Combine with a spatula, moving the tofu around the pan to distribute the spices evenly.

 • Transfer the tofu scramble evenly onto four plates.
 Top each portion of scramble with sliced avocado.